fancygaphtrn/fancygaphtrn.github.io/projects/my_solar_performance.md

 </tr>
 </tbody>
 </table>
 Because the charge controllers were remote from the house.
-I keep a calendar next to them.
-When I remembered (which is not as often as I should), I record the accumulated amp hours on the charge controllers on the calendar, then reset the values to zero.
+I keep a calendar next to them and when I remembered (which is not as often as I should), I record the accumulated amp hours on the charge controllers on the calendar, then reset the values to zero.

 I then average the reading across the days from the previous reading.

 Also, many times we produce more power than we need and  the charge controllers will go to float, effectively wasting energy and making the amp hours low.
 I wish I had a meter, so that I know my actual power usage.
 Currently, I can only estimate based on the amount of power we generate.